Frequently Asked Questions

 developed and marketed by Borland Software Corporation.

-For more information please see the Interbase website www.borland.com/interbase.
+For more information please see the Interbase website www.embarcadero.com/products/interbase.

 How do I convert my database from Paradox to Firebird?